 Losses are Not Inherently Failures

 Once in a trade, you’re at the market’s mercy.
 You need to always remind yourself that you can’t affect the direction.
 From this point on, your trade can be a winner or a loser but it’s ultimately out of your hands.
-The only thing you can control once you’ve entered, is to know where to cut the trade.
-If it’s a loser and within the parameters of your plan and you take it as a mature trader, it would be an expense and not a failure.
+The only thing you can control once you’ve entered is to know where to cut the trade.
+If it’s a loser and within the parameters of your plan and you take it as a mature trader, it would be an expensive and not a failure.

 Defining a Range of Loss Via a Trading Plan

-Having a well constructed trading plan will allow you to define what is the range of a loss that you can consider as an expense.
+Having a well-constructed trading plan will allow you to define what is the range of a loss that you can consider as an expense.
 If you break this trading plan, that defines that you failed.
 If you go beyond what your trading plan allows, that would also be a failure.
 If you have trouble sticking to your plan, you should rework how you manage to follow your plan.